 DOING BUSINESS INDICATORS IS ONE THING & ATTRACTING INVESTMENT QUITE ANOTHER

 The World Bank’s Doing Business Report is currently facing severe criticisms from all angles.
 Its usefulness is under question from governments, academics, trade unions, civil society, and even from within the World Bank Group itself.
 The sustained criticism has led, for example, to the suspension of one of the indicators – ’employing workers.’
-A battle continues to gather momentum involving various stakeholders, not least the Bank’s staff who have built their careers on what is turning out to be at best a questionable exercise.
+A battle continues to gather momentum involving various stakeholders, not least the Bank’s staff who have built the ir careers on what is turning out to be at best a questionable exercise.
+Helper’s permanent loans.

 Rwanda is a perfect illustration of the limitation of Doing Business report.
 Its impressive rankings notwithstanding, Rwanda does very poorly in attracting foreign investment.
 This is also true in terms of developing great domestic firms.
 More energy is spent on singing about impressive rankings than designing and executing strategies of attracting investment.
 At the very least, Rwandan leaders and bureaucrats should tone down their rhetoric – which is evidently much ado about nothing.